whalderman/search-quality-rater-guidelines-tldr/docs/qrg/needs-met-rating-guideline/13-rating-using-the-needs-met-scale.md

 ![highly meets](../images/hm.jpg)

-For users in Sunnyvale, California, the query [turmeric] could have two different interpretations: a popular restaurant named Turmeric or the spice turmeric.
+For users in Sunnyvale, California, the query <span class="query">turmeric</span> could have two different interpretations: a popular restaurant named Turmeric or the spice turmeric.
 Because the user is located in Sunnyvale, many mobile users are probably looking for the restaurant.
 However, it is not completely clear because some users may want to find information about the spice.
 This result about the restaurant has satisfying information for users who want to visit —it Highly Meets the most likely user need.

 </div>
 </div>